Data Expedition, Inc. ®

 Always download and extract new packages into an empty folder, not your desktop.
 If you are using Windows, make sure you Extract all files from the archive: do not just browse the contents.

-Do Not Move Components
+Do Not Remove Components

 Verify License Codes